 So here we have the beginnings of decades of confusion.

-These days Couch has been further bred and developed into many different variants which include Greenlees Park, Winter Green, Santa Ana, Grand Prix and CynoMax, just to name a few.
-Yet, none of them are any relation to Queensland Blue Couch.
+These days Couch has been further bred and developed into many different variants which include Greenlees Park, Winter Green, Santa Ana, Grand Prix and many others… Yet, none of them are any relation to Queensland Blue Couch.

 Now here comes the next part of the Couch confusion for many people in Queensland.